Classic Motorcycle Build

 Inner cover is retained by three 1/4" UNC bolts with locking plates.

-To maintain proper clutch and sprocket alignment, note any and all spacers and washers for that came off during disassembly.
+To maintain proper clutch and sprocket alignment, take note of any and all spacers and washers that came off during disassembly.

 Related Articles: